 After the ceremony/receiving line when it is time to take the remaining formal shots, we can either do them at the church, reception site or someplace in between.
-In our experience, it is always a better idea to try to take the formal shots in a spot where there are no guests around.
+In my experience, it is always a better idea to try to take the formal shots in a spot where there are no guests around.
 If you try to shoot within the vicinity of guests, you generally end up with mayhem.
 Everyone is so excited to greet the newlyweds as well as each other, that the distractions add an unbelievable amount of time to getting the shots completed.
-You also frequently lose members of the wedding party as they go off to grab a cocktail or say hello to friends.
+You can also lose members of the wedding party as they go off to grab a cocktail or say hello to friends.
 Being away from that allows us to take the shots faster and for you to get to the reception and start having fun!

 Lately more than ever, many brides are doing a First Look.
 A First Look is where you see each other before the wedding (OH NO!!) which is setup as a very special moment.
 The element of surprise is STILL there, it's just not happening down the aisle.
 It is an EXTREMELY practical approach, especially if you have everything in one location, or limited time between.
 It allows MUCH more time for photography (as opposed to the 45 minutes you might have doing it the other way) , as well as a chance for you to take a breather and go to your cocktail hour (imagine THAT?!)
-We hate it when I see couples rushing around not enjoying the day they planned for so long, as this is one excellent (and super-sweet) way to prevent that.
-The very thought of this makes some folks break out in a sweat, but it is truly a special (and quite set-up to be honest) moment that has provided us with some of the absolute sweetest moments.
+I hate it when I see couples rushing around not enjoying the day they planned for so long, as this is one excellent (and super-sweet) way to prevent that.
+The very thought of this makes some folks break out in a sweat, but it is truly a special moment that has provided some of the absolute sweetest moments.
 This is something we can talk about more when we speak, but DO give it some consideration.

-TIMING and ‘The Bridal Time Machine'
+TIMING and The Magical "Bridal Time Machine'

-1) After the ceremony and between the reception is traditionally the time we shoot most of the 'formal' shots (unless you'd like to do the First Look) The actual amount of formals we shoot I leave up to you, so we always ask couples to jot down a list of all the shots they may want beyond what I call "the basics" (no need to send me a Google Photo List containing requests like "bride walking down the aisle"...oh yes, we do indeed receive those!)
-There may be some family groups that are very important to you we may not be aware of.
+1) After the ceremony and between the reception is traditionally the time we shoot most of the 'formal' shots (unless you'd like to do the First Look) The actual amount of formals we shoot I leave up to you, so I always ask couples to jot down a list of all the shots they may want beyond what I call "the basics" (no need to send me a Google Photo List containing requests like "bride walking down the aisle"...oh yes, I do indeed receive those!)
+There may be some family groups that are very important to you I may not be aware of.
 This can not only determine how much time need, but also if there are possibly too many combinations for the time you've allotted.
 When thinking about this, it's helpful to ask yourself, "What will I use this photo grouping for afterwards?"
 What sounds great when you're planning out your photos can in reality become a huge time guzzler if you go crazy with combinations.
 Think about it this way: each group photo takes roughly 3 minutes.
 If you have 50 combinations that's about 2.5 hours right there.

-Your edited full resolution digital files will be provided online or on a flash drive if you purchased one.
-At most weddings we shoot around 3000 images to start and whittle that down to somewhere around 900.
-These edited images are the ones that go online.
+Your edited full resolution digital files will be provided online for download or on an optional flash drive.
+At most weddings I shoot around 3000 images to start and whittle that down to somewhere around 900.
+These edited images are the ones that go online which you can download and do with as you like!
 The editing and posting online is complete typically within 30 days.
 Guests and family can view and/or place orders directly through the website.

 Fees and Retainers